tytydraco/yessleep/out/A_Killer_Gave_Us_a_List_of_Instructions_We_Have_to_Follow_or_More_Will_Die_Part_2.md

 With a nod, I crouch down, pushing aside a pile of debris to reveal a small, rectangular area that's been disturbed recently.
 The dirt is looser here, contrasting with the compacted filth around it.
 I use my hands, the cool soil sifting through my fingers, until they meet the hard edges of something solid.

 "Found something," I announce, my voice low and steady despite the pounding in my chest.
-The others gather around as I pull out a small, wooden box.
+The others gather around as I pull out a large, wooden box.
 It's old, the wood swollen from moisture, but it's what's inside that counts.

 I open the box slowly, hinges creaking quietly in the heavy silence of the chapel.
 Inside, a collection of bones lies in disarray—femurs, ribs, vertebrae, each more chilling than the last.
 They are not uniform; their sizes and shapes vary, suggesting they belong to different individuals.
 Each bone bears the scars of violence, with cut marks and scrapes where flesh was once forcibly stripped.
 It's a gruesome patchwork of human remains, each piece telling a silent, horrific story of its own.